DrEmpiricism/Optimize-Offline/README.md

 - If maintaining fully updated OEM images, it's best to integrate offline updates into the image and then run Optimize-Offline.
 It is not recommended to optimize an image and then integrate offline updates.
 - Do not run any other programs or scripts - or manually run commands - that can interact with either the working directories of the script or the registry while the script is optimizing.
 - Do not manually meddle in either the working directories nor the registry while it's optimizing an image.

+## How to call Optimize-Offline ##

+The easist way to call Optimize-Offline is by using the provided Start.cmd script.
+Right-click the script and edit the variables to accommodate your optimization requirements.
+You can enter the full paths to driver locations, the source image, NetFx3 packets, etc. Then simply add or remove the parameters and switches to the line that calls Optimize-Offline.
+Once finished, simply right click the Start.cmd script and select "Run as Administrator" and it will call Optimize-Offline and pass all the variables, parameters and switches to the PowerShell script.
+This allows the end-user to quickly call Optimize-Offline without having to manually input the paths, parameters and switches each time an image is to be optimized.

+The second way is to open an elevated PowerShell console shell and navigate to the root directory of the Optimize-Offline script and then dot source the script, followed by the paths, parameters and switches required for optimization:
+> .\Optimize-Offline -ImagePath "D:\WIM Files\Win10Pro\Win10Pro_Full.iso" -MetroApps "Select" -SystemApps -Packages -Features -Registry -Win32Calc -DaRT -Drivers "D:\My Driver Packages"